MonetDBSolutions/MonetDB-QGIS/README.md

-# MonetDBe-QGIS
+# MonetDB-QGIS

-Plugin for QGIS to connect to MonetDBe
+Plugin for QGIS to connect to MonetDB

 # Prerequisites